 What made The Conjuring successful was the director’s approach to fear.
 It was James Wan’s approach to horror that led me to consider him the master of the camera in the future, and we first witnessed his talents in The Conjuring and Insidious.
 The director’s design of fear is different from many other directors.
 How he positions his camera and fictional design completely transforms the course of fear in his films.
 The directorial skills he showcased in the two Conjuring and Insidious films, in my opinion, are groundbreaking.
 Especially in The Conjuring 2, his direction and fictional approach can be considered as the masterpieces of his career and the horror genre.
 If I say that we loved these series he directed solely because of his personal approach, I don’t think it would be wrong.

 Now let’s talk about James Wan, who, as a producer, is quite unsuccessful.
 As much as I love him, I have to admit the truth.
 While all the films he directed are masterpieces of directing, unfortunately, all the projects he produced are close to being terrible.
 Unfortunately, the Insidious series got ruined.
 The horrors he put his signature on are mediocre.
-The Conjuring 3, the latest link in his production chain, unfortunately, has a story that has lost its ability to scare and has deviated from its foundation.
+The Conjuring: The Devil Made Me Do It, the latest link in his production chain, unfortunately, has a story that has lost its ability to scare and has deviated from its foundation.
 I wasn’t interested in the Warren family dealing with a witch who leaves totems.
 Although Michael Chaves had thriving scenes in terms of cinematography, it wasn’t enough to save the movie.

 By mismanaging the two different universes he created with his hands, James Wan turned them into a series that was eagerly anticipated but ended up disappointing.
-The failure of The Nun, the downfall of the Insidious series, and finally, the ineffectiveness of The Conjuring 3 will probably lead the audience to gradually lose interest in the universe.
+The failure of The Nun, the downfall of the Insidious series, and finally, the ineffectiveness of The Conjuring: The Devil Made Me Do It will probably lead the audience to gradually lose interest in the universe.
 Even as one of the most devoted fans of Wan, I have started to lose faith in the universe.
 The most unfortunate thing here is witnessing such a magnificent universe go upside down, I suppose.

 In summary… The Conjuring, directed by James Wan in 2013, has become a horror legend.
 The second film will also be remembered as a masterpiece.
-However, the third film, unfortunately, has deviated from its foundation, fails to scare, and leaves a bitter taste in the mouth despite offering some beautiful visuals.
+However, the third film, The Conjuring: The Devil Made Me Do It, unfortunately, has deviated from its foundation, fails to scare, and leaves a bitter taste in the mouth despite offering some beautiful visuals.
 It cannot fulfill the excitement that comes with being a part of the universe and will most likely be a forgettable film next year.
 My clear message to James Wan is this: If you’re not behind the camera, all the films you produce disappoint us, the audience.
 Either return to directing or live an honorable life selling lemons.

 Cast & Crew